 Here are some samples of my design work.
-Click on the titles to view the samples in the same window.
-The programs I used, where applicable, are stated in bold.
+Click on the titles to view the samples.
+Where applicable, the programs I used are stated in bold.

 Pages, Circa 2012.
 American Marketing Association (AMA).
 This is a straight forward information piece designed to attract new members.

 Photoshop, Circa 2012.
 American Marketing Association (AMA).
 AMA Los Angeles (formerly SoCal AMA), the Los Angeles affiliate of the American Marketing Association, hosted an event to celebrate the 75th birthday of the organization.
 This poster was meant to incorporate all of the elements of the event.

 Pages, Circa 2012.
 This 5-page newsletter features students, courses, and other helpful information.